valentgs/eflex/Readme.md

 - flexmeasures/ui/templates/crud/networks.html
     - page that shows all networks on the database
 - flexmeasures/ui/views/opf.py
-    - created to render the opf page
+    - created to render the OPF page

 #### Modified Files